drBenway/pixi-vn-wiki/start/transition.md

 ## Dissolve transition

-Dissolve Transition means that the image will be shown with a dissolve effect.
+Dissolve transition makes a canvas component visible by gradually increasing the alpha.
 If exist a image with the same alias, the existing image will be removed when the new image is shown.

 ( This transition is created with the [`FadeAlphaTicker`](/start/animations-effects.md#fade) )